Groutledge/Pandell.Practicum/README.md

 - *NOTE:* You will see I have a Gerry.Routledge.properties file - this corresponds to my Windows Login Name (Gerry.Routledge).
 Normally, us Devs each have different machines and our installations of software are not always in the same directories.
 So this file is normally incoporated in the NAnt execution, which would contain executable locations that are native to my machine.
 Each Developer on a project would have their own .properties file in the configuration folder.
 For simplicity sake, the property I have within my given properties file also exists in the Dev.properties file, so the solution should still execute

 ### F. Database
 - This folder contains all database scripts needed, separated by version numbers (IE: 001 in this case).
 Ideally, when building a software project, 001 (first database version), will probably contain all the CREATE DATABASE scripts, tables, etc. As the product is worked on over time and matures, more version folders are added (like 002, 003, etc.) which you may only want to run those specific versions.
 NAnt has the capability to do this.
-You will also see 2 mysql files in this folder as well - this is required for Docker, as this solution hosts MySQL in a docker container, and will execute the script in 001 on your Dockerized SQL instance (creating the TestEntity table and populating it with seed data).
+You will also see 2 mysql files in this folder as well - this is required for Docker, as this solution hosts MySQL in a docker container, and will execute the script in 001 on your Dockerized SQL instance (if one was created).
+_NOTE:_ I only used Entity Framework Migrations for this Practicum; however, the way this project is set up, it can run either base SQL Scripts, or Entity Framework Migrations, or even both!

 ### G. Deployment
 - Although not in scope for the practicum, the Deployment folder is where we normally store the published artifacts from a ```dotnet publish``` command, which in the NAnt deployment steps, will also SFTP those files to any server needed (IE: if deploying say a DEV environment, NAnt will publish the artifacts to this folder, and if the steps are inside the .build file, will also deploy those artifacts where needed